getodk/docs/docs/central-api-entity-management.rst

 **GET /projects/{projectId}/datasets/{name}/entities/{uuid}/diffs**

+.. raw:: html

-This returns the changes, or edits, between different versions of an Entity.
+  <p>This returns the changes, or edits, between different versions of an Entity.
 These changes are returned as an array of arrays.
 Between two Entities, there is an array of objects representing how each property changed.
-This change object contains the old and new values, as well as the property name.
+This change object contains the old and new values, as well as the property name.</p>

 .. dropdown:: Request